rtCamp/ps-analysis-tool-wiki/Cookies-Landing-Page.md

 <img width="1200" src="images/cookie-analysis/cookie-landing-page/psat_v1.0.0_cookies_landing_page_mapped_sections_2025_06_30.png" alt="PSAT Cookie Landing Page mapped sections.">

 PSAT leverages and contributes to the [Open Cookie Database &#10548;](https://github.com/jkwakman/Open-Cookie-Database), which is an open-source effort to describe and categorize cookies in the ecosystem.
-Using that DB, PSAT's provides a classification for some of the observed cookies, into the categories: Functional, Marketing, Analytics, and Uncategorized.
+Using that DB, PSAT provides a classification for some of the observed cookies, into the categories: Functional, Marketing, Analytics, and Uncategorized.

 As PSAT evolves rapidly, the cookie landing page will incorporate more information and insights about cookie usage and behaviors.